-With Black Friday, Small Business Saturday, and Cyber Monday all behind us, can we take a breath to remember some of the ways we share joy this season that don't involve shopping here, there, and in our PJs?
-Maybe we can find some time to volunteer with our kids and help those less fortunate.
-If we are pursuing the parental thrill of buying super-cool toys, wrapping them, and making our kids' day on Christmas or Hanukkah, maybe we could add one for a child in need.
-Or, if money is too tight to donate a new toy, how about passing along some of last year's gifts to make room for what Santa delivers this season?
-We know of some great places to bring both kinds of toy donations and spread around some of that holiday joy.
+As we rush to pack in all of our holiday shopping, it's good to take a breath and remember some of the ways we can share joy this season other than shopping here, there, and in our PJs.
+Maybe we can find some time to volunteer with our kids, working as a family to help those less fortunate.
+Our kids can also experience the joy of giving by passing along some of last year's gifts, sharing the old with someone new before finding out what Santa delivers this season.
+And when we do pursue the parental thrill of buying super-cool toys, wrapping them, and making our kids' day on Christmas or Hanukkah, maybe we could add just one more for a child in need.
+We know of some great places to bring both kinds of toy donations—new and gently used—to spread around some of that holiday joy.

 It's sometimes trickier than you might think finding someone (other than a younger cousin) to gratefully accept gently used toys.
 One way to recycle last year's favorites is by donating them to thrift shops.
 The Salvation Army, American Red Cross, and a long list of local hospitals, churches, and other worthy charities operate thrift stores where some families are looking to buy second-hand treasures to thrill a new round of kids.